tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 specification and the target output files.

 A tricky part of the command is the `--network=${GCP_VPC_NAME}`.
-Dataflow workers by default allocate machines that aquire IP addresses with external internet access.
+Dataflow workers by default allocate machines that acquire IP addresses with external internet access.
 This makes sense as some users of Dataflow will want to `pip install` additional libraries or use other mechanisms to download content to workers.
 However, IPs with external internet access count against the project's global quota which may require special permission to increase.
-We can defina a named [Virtual Private Cloud (VPC)](https://cloud.google.com/vpc) to allocate a dedicated IP range that can scale to the maximum number of Dataflow workers without counting against (or allocating) the global external IP quota.
+We can define a named [Virtual Private Cloud (VPC)](https://cloud.google.com/vpc) to allocate a dedicated IP range that can scale to the maximum number of Dataflow workers without counting against (or allocating) the global external IP quota.
 These steps and flag are optional but are recommended.

-The Graph Sampler is not limited to running on Google Cloud infrastructure, but instructions for aquiring and injecting credentials as well as cloud-specific command line arguments will differ from platform to platform.
+The Graph Sampler is not limited to running on Google Cloud infrastructure, but instructions for acquiring and injecting credentials as well as cloud-specific command line arguments will differ from platform to platform.

 ### Sampling Homogeneous Graphs